buidler-labs/hashgraph-venin-docs/src.docs/markdown/quick-start.md

 ## Next up

-Now that we've discussed a bit about installing and running some Strato code as well as the overall design vision of the library, it's high time we have a look at configuring/customizing a runtime `ApiSession`.
+Now that we've discussed a bit about installing and running some Venin code as well as the overall design vision of the library, it's high time we have a look at configuring/customizing a runtime `ApiSession`.